Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 Example: Speech to Text (ASR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Everything needed to train Convolutional ASR models with NeMo, PyTorch Lightning, and Hydra is included with NeMo.
+Everything needed to train Convolutional ASR models is included with NeMo.

 Configurations are in .yaml files included with NeMo/examples